marquetlab/GCM_compareR/README.md

 #### Climatic data

-This application uses downscaled climate data published by the
+This application uses downscaled climate data published by CGIAR-CCAFS (Research Program on Climate Change, Agriculture and Food Security) under CC 4.0 license.
+All the raster data used by GCM compareR is available from their
-<a href = "http://ccafs-climate.org/" target = "_blank">Research Program
+<a href = "http://ccafs-climate.org/" target = "_blank">data portal</a>
-on Climate Change, Agriculture and Food Security (CCAFS)</a>.
-All the raster data used by GCM compareR is available from their package (Chamberlain 2017).
+and their R package (Chamberlain 2017).

 -----